eclipse-iceoryx/iceoryx2/doc/design-documents/drafts/async_api/async_api.md

 2. All the other API that do need `Event` implementation, but the rest is purely `runtime` independent and can be pure `async`

-To facilitate above, below class diagram is showing one of solution
+To facilitate above, below class diagram is showing one of the solution

 ![Class Diagram](new_classes.svg)